mcu-tools/mcuboot/docs/index.md

 microcontroller systems, and to provide a secure bootloader that enables easy software upgrade.

-MCUboot is operating system and hardware independent, and relies on hardware porting layers from the operating system it works with.
+MCUboot is operating system and hardware independent and relies on hardware porting layers from the operating system it works with.
 Currently MCUboot works with both the Apache Mynewt, and Zephyr operating systems, but more ports are planned in the future.
 RIOT is currently supported as a boot